 HEADED NEXT: Scotland and UK backpacking trips.
 I’m currently training remotely for long-distance hikes with Luis from Soho Strength Lab and am a Honey Stinger Hive ambassador.

 MUSIC HISTORY: I have a Bachelor Of Science in Music Industry and worked for rock bands at various record labels, artist management firms, and talent agencies.

-HIKING: Some of my favorites include portions of the Appalachian Trail around New York, Wildrose Peak (Death Valley) and Mount Wilson in California, trails around Leadville, Twin Lakes, and Buena Vista, Colorado like Turqoise Lake, Interlaken, Sleeping Indian, and Hagerman Tunnel, Sedona, AZ hikes like Boynton Canyon and Wilson Mountain, and of course my recently completed Grand Canyon Rim-to-River and back in 9 hours and my Rim to Rim to Rim multi-day backpacking trip.
+HIKING: Some of my favorites include portions of the Appalachian Trail around New York, Wildrose Peak (Death Valley) and Mount Wilson in California, trails around Leadville, Twin Lakes, and Buena Vista, CO like Turqoise Lake, Interlaken, Sleeping Indian, and Hagerman Tunnel, Sedona, AZ hikes like Boynton Canyon and Wilson Mountain, and my recently completed Grand Canyon Rim-to-River and back in 9 hours and my Rim to Rim to Rim multi-day backpacking trip.
 I’d love to thru-hike the West Highland Way, Camino De Santiago, Pacific Crest Trail, John Muir Trail, and Arizona Trail.

 All travel photos taken by me with either a refurbished Canon Rebel T6 or an iPhone.